cliffren/scSurvival/README.md

 </p>

 ## News
-* May, 2025: scSurvival version 1.0.2 is launched.
+* May, 2025: scSurvival version 1.2.0 is launched.
 It now supports joint analysis incorporating patient covariates.
-* April, 2025: scSurvival version 1.0.1 is launched.
+* April, 2025: scSurvival version 1.1.0 is launched.
 It has added support for handling batch effects in single-cell data.
 * March, 2025: scSurvival version 1.0.0 is launched.

 ## System Requirements
 ### Hardware requirements
-`scSurvival` The `scSurvival` package is based on the deep learning framework Pytorch.
+`scSurvival` package is based on the deep learning framework Pytorch.
 Therefore, it is best to use scSurvival on a standard computer with a GPU that has enough VRAM.

 The following runtimes are generated using a computer with 64GB RAM, 24 cores @ up to 5.6 GHz CPU, RTX4090 Laptop GPU (16GB VRAM).